devrubinho/rubinho-install-dev/readme.md

 - Guides user through download and installation process

 **📝 Note:** HeidiSQL has an official Linux version available as .deb package.
 The script will guide you to download and install it.

 ---

-### **16-install-insomnia.sh** (macOS only)
-Installs Insomnia REST Client for macOS.
-- Installs via Homebrew Cask
-- Useful for API testing and development

-**👉 After running:** Run `17-install-tableplus.sh` to install database tool.

----

-### **17-install-tableplus.sh** (macOS only)
-Installs TablePlus for macOS (alternative to HeidiSQL).
-- Modern, native macOS database client
-- Supports MySQL, PostgreSQL, SQLite, Redis, and many more
-- Installs via Homebrew Cask
-- Beautiful interface with similar functionality to HeidiSQL

-**📝 Note:** TablePlus is a native macOS app that provides excellent database management capabilities, similar to HeidiSQL.

----